Formfeed-UK/nova-breadcrumbs/README.md

 - Linking to either the resource's index or its parent (for relationships included as fields)
 - Customising the title and label functions for resources
 - Specifying custom css classes
+- Use on Dashboards (only to the extent that the Breadcrumbs show as `Home -> {Current Dashboard}`).
+Mainly for UI consistency.

 This package relies on [formfeed-uk/nova-resource-cards](https://github.com/Formfeed-UK/nova-resource-cards) which wrap a number of nova pages.
 If you override these pages yourself ensure that nova-resource-cards is loaded after the packages which do so.